Before You Surrender Your Pet

 - Contact local rescue groups

-- The Humane Society of Greater Rochester at Lollypop Farm
+- The Humane Society of Rochester and Monroe County at Lollypop Farm

 Surrendering a Pet to the Animal Services Center